-• Efforts the school district makes to seek parent input in making decisions for the school
+Efforts the school district makes to seek parent input in making decisions for the school

-Parent & Community Involvement (School Year 2019-20)
+Parent & Community Involvement (School Year 2020-21)

+In typical school years, the school is very fortunate to have the involvement and support of parents and community members.
+This year, the school is following guidelines in order to best replicate parent and community volunteerism while adhering to current COVID-19 restrictions.
 Parents and the community are very supportive of the educational programs at Alta Vista Elementary.
 Parents are encouraged to volunteer at the school, chaperone field trips, and organize fundraisers.
 Additional opportunities for involvement include: Parent Club, School Site Council, Migrant Committee, and District English Learner Advisory Committee.
 The school receives additional support from the local Rotary Club, which regularly donates books to the school library.